 Responsible Conduct of Research

-Effective January 1, 2010, it is Princeton’s policy to provide education in the responsible conduct of research (RCR) to graduate students and post-doctoral researchers proactively as an important element in their training and to undergraduates and other short-term researchers in compliance with regulations of federal research sponsors.
+It is Princeton University’s policy to provide education in responsible conduct of research (RCR) to graduate students proactively as an important element of their training in compliance with regulations of federal research sponsors.

 113 Clio Hall

 009 Clio Hall

 For information on University compliance and policy contact:

 Associate Dean for Research

 General information on RCR compliance please visit the Office of Research and Project Administration (ORPA)’s website.